zBritva/LandmarkRecognition/docs/classes.rst

    Convert RGB color to grayscale

-.. py:method:: getLineAvgColor(self, iterator, binary=False):
+.. py:method:: getLineAvgColor(self, iterator, binary=False)

    Compute average value of color in array of pixels given by createLineIterator